Xilinx/dma_ip_drivers/XDMA/linux-kernel/readme.txt

         cd tools
   - Compile the provided example test tools. make
-  - Copy the provided driver rules from the etc directory to the /etc/ directory on your system. cp ../etc/udev/rules.d/* /etc/udev/rules.d/
   - Load the kernel module driver:
 	a. modprobe xdma
 	b. using the provided script.